CONTENTS

 individuals to help them get engaged in the labour force and in the work force.

-Saskatchewan’s share, that
+Saskatchewan’s share, that was

-that was to eliminate the Canada-Saskatchewan Job Grant.
+to eliminate the Canada-Saskatchewan Job Grant.

-What you’re seeing in this
+What you’re seeing in this year’s budget

-anyone from those positions, thankfully.
+positions, thankfully.
 But again that grant has been reduced.

-I think going forward, you
+I think going forward, you know,

-either underemployed, unemployed, or potentially looking to re-skill into those
+underemployed, unemployed, or potentially looking to re-skill into those

 employers to keep them going, will be able to benefit from that.